-Likewise, in some instances the Draft Variation necessitates new text of an introductory, clarification and/or update nature.
+Likewise, in some instances the Variation necessitates new text of an introductory, clarification and/or update nature.
 However, these do not result in any negative environmental consequences.

-At the outset it is noted that the purpose of the Draft variation is to:
+At the outset it is noted that the purpose of the Variation is to: